The arrival of spring! The 29th Hina no Tsurushidori Festival in Izu Inatori, Shizuoka!

 The Girls' Festival is held on March 3, the "Peach Festival," to wish for the healthy growth and happiness of girls.
 In Inatori, Higashi Izu Town, located in the eastern part of Izu Peninsula in Shizuoka Prefecture, "Hina no Tsurushi-dori" (Hina Dolls' String Ornaments) have been handed down from generation to generation since the Edo period (1603-1868).
 The "Hina no Tsurushi Matsuri Festival" in Izu Inatori, one of the three major tsurushi decorations in Japan, has been passed down from generation to generation since the Edo period (1603-1868).

-The 28th Hina no Tsurushidari Festival
+The 29th Hina no Tsurushidori Festival

-The 28th Hina no Tsurushi Matsuri (Doll Festival) will be held from Monday, January 20 to Monday, March 31, 2025, in Higashi-Izu Town, Shizuoka Prefecture. will be held from January 20 (Mon.) to March 31 (Mon.), 2025, at several venues in Inatori, Higashi Izu-cho, Shizuoka Prefecture.
+The 29th Hina no Tsurushi Matsuri (Doll Festival) will be held from Tuesday, January 20 to Tuesday, March 31, 2026, in Higashi-Izu Town, Shizuoka Prefecture. will be held from Tuesday, January 20 to Tuesday, March 31, 2026 at several venues in Inatori, Higashi Izu-cho, Shizuoka Prefecture.

 Izu Inatori, the birthplace of Hina no Tsuridashi

-Monkey" dolls to wish away bad luck
+Monkey" dolls for wishing away bad luck.

-For more information about Hina
+For more information about hina

 Susanoo Shrine is located about a 15-minute walk from Izu Inatori Station.
 There are 118 steps leading up to the main shrine building, and you can usually enjoy a panoramic view of Sagami Bay, but during the Hinamatsuri (Girls' Festival), the steps are transformed into tiers for hina dolls.
 118 tiers are decorated with dolls and vines, and the bright red tiers are clearly visible even from a distance.
-Susanow Shrine's Hina-dan decoration, which is said to be the largest number of tiers displaying Hina dolls in Japan, will be open for 5 hours only from 10:00 a.m. to 3:00 p.m. every day from February 15 (Sat) to March 9 (Sun), 2025.
+Susanow Shrine's Hina-dan decoration, which is said to be the largest number of tiers displaying Hina dolls in Japan, will be open for 5 hours only from 10:00 a.m. to 3:00 p.m. every day from February 14 (Sat) to March 8 (Sun), 2026.
 Please note that this Hina-dan decoration will be cancelled in case of rain, so please be careful of the weather on the day of the event.

 Susanow Shrine Hina-dan decoration" with the largest number of tiers in Japan

-You can create your own original trip!
+You can make your own original trip!

-The " JR East View Dynamic Rail Package " is a variable-price individual travel product available only on the web, which allows you to choose your train and accommodations freely and make a reservation at once.
-Depending on the timing and conditions of your reservation, you may be able to save even on the day of departure at the earliest!
+JR East View Dynamic Rail Package is a variable price individual travel product available only on the web.
+Depending on the timing and conditions of your application, you may be able to get a discount as early as the day of departure.
 We also offer one-day trip plans!
-We also offer one-day trip plans!
+Enjoy your own unique trip according to your schedule and purpose.

 Tags related to this article